sitasharma94/Apex_project/README.md

+ Apex Project

-A front-end web application for a shopping website that includes product browsing, user sign-in/sign-up, and a shopping cart system.
+A front-end web application for a shopping platform.
+It allows users to browse products, sign in or sign up, and manage items in a shopping cart.
 Built using HTML, CSS, and JavaScript.

-Browse items in a shop interface (shop.html)
+Features

+- Responsive UI for shop and product pages
-Add/remove products to/from a shopping cart (cart.html)
+- Add/remove items in the shopping cart

-User authentication: Sign in and sign up pages

-Responsive design for multiple screen sizes
+- User sign-in and sign-up functionality
+- Clean modular file structure

+ Technologies Used

+- HTML5
+- CSS3
+- JavaScript (Vanilla)